Speciality chemicals: The global specialty chemical market

-The Specialty Chemical market size is valued at USD 627.7 billion in 2021 and it is expected to grow to USD 886.2 billion by 2030, at a CAGR of 4.3% during 2022-2030.
+The Specialty Chemical market size is valued at US$627.7 billion in 2021 and it is expected to grow to $886.2 billion by 2030, at a CAGR of 4.3% during 2022-2030.
 These speciality products are marketed as pesticides, speciality polymers, electronic chemicals, surfactants, construction chemicals, Industrial Cleaners, flavors and fragrances, speciality coatings, printing inks, water-soluble polymers, food additives, paper chemicals, oil field chemicals, plastic adhesives, adhesives and sealants, cosmetic chemicals, water management chemicals, catalysts, textile chemicals.

 The world's top five specialty chemicals segments in 2012 were specialty polymers, industrial and institutional (I&I) cleaners, construction chemicals, electronic chemicals, and flavors and fragrances.
-These segments had a market share of about 36% The ten largest segments accounted for 62% of total annual specialty chemicals sales.
+These segments had a market share of about 36%.
+The ten largest segments accounted for 62% of total annual specialty chemicals sales.